a-ng-d/figma-ui-color-palette/README.md

 - Go to Figma, then `Plugins` > `Development` > `Import plugin from manifest…` and choose `manifest.json` in the repository

 ## Attribution
-- The colors are generated thanks to the [chroma.js](https://github.com/gka/chroma.js) library
+- The colors are managed thanks to the [chroma.js](https://github.com/gka/chroma.js) library by [Gregor Aisch](https://github.com/gka)

 ## Support
 - [Follow me on Twitter 🐦](https://twitter.com/inVoltag)